OxHimanshu/Zap-Radar/README.md

+# Zap Radar
+Zap Radar is a one stop gas solution that leverages chainlink CCIP for token transfer and chainlink data feed for data

-# Zap-Radar
+# Demo
-Zap between gas tokens in an instant